17S051031/Video-Stabilization/README.md

 Secondly, a more ambitious extension to the reference [3] is to employ GANs to the video stabilization problem.
 [3] dismisses the use of generative networks on the stabilization problem since as per them there is “severe vibration” in the input video content.
 We are not quite convinced by this and would like to try for ourselves.

 ### Frameworks and Libraries
-What framework/libraries will you be using for the project.
-Ex- tensorflow, pytorch, opencv, matlab libraries, etc.
-We plan to stick to python in google colab for the deep learning parts of the project and Opencv - for data reading, augmentation, rendering etc.
+We plan to stick to python in google collab for the deep learning parts of the project and Opencv - for data reading, augmentation, rendering etc.
 Pytorch - for Deep Learning
 Python PuLP - As a linear programming solver in the implementation of [1]